Lifetime Coating Systems: Major Problem When Product Life Exceeds Coating Life

 - Owner – develops asset inventories, scheduling, and records all painting work.

-LCS provides the opportunity for the private sector to be included in the corrosion prevention equation.
+The Lifetime Coating System provides the opportunity for the private sector to be included in the corrosion prevention equation.
 Safe and simple black light inspections allow in-house personnel to monitor coating performance and thin film repair allows effective corrosion prevention before irreversible corrosion damage begins.
 Only a small work force is necessary since failure locations are rare and random in a given time period.

-LCS – Evolution
+Lifetime Coating Systems – Evolution

 Beginning in the late 1800’s 5 major events changed the economic structure of the United States.